SBUTextbook/SBUTextbook.github.io/README.md

 * If you notice that a download isn't working, please email or send a PM on Reddit.
 <!--If you have a digital copy of a textbook not listed here, a solutions manual, or a comprehensive study guide, please submit it!
 See [here](contributing) for instructions.-->

+**Note: if the link brings you to a Library Genesis page, just click "GET" to download the pdf.**
 ## Jump to subject

 [AMS](#AMS) \| [ANT](#ANT) \| [ARH](#ARH) \| [AST](#AST) \| [ATM](#ATM) \| [BIO](#BIO) \| [BME](#BME) \| [BUS](#BUS) \| [CCS](#CCS) \| [CHE](#CHE) \| [CSE](#CSE) \| [ESE](#ESE) \| [EST](#EST) \| [GEO](#GEO) \| [HIS](#HIS) \| [HON](#HON) \| [ISE](#ISE) \| [MAT](#MAT) \| [MEC](#MEC) \| [MUS](#MUS) \| [PHI](#PHI) \| [PHY](#PHY) \| [PSY](#PSY) \| [SOC](#SOC) \| [THR](#THR) \| [WRT](#WRT)